top of page

 Righteous men care

 In Proverbs 12:10, we are told "A righteous man regardeth the life of his beast: but the tender mercies of the wicked are cruel."
 From this, we see that caring for animals is indeed a good thing.
 We don't get to treat them like inanimate objects, they have rights, from the moment they come into our care to the moment they leave.
 Now, here's a profound statement: The Lord is more righteous than we are.
 Well, ok, not that profound.
-It would take a complete goon not to know God is more righteous than we are.
+Even a child of the devil knows God is more righteous than we are.
 But what are the implications of this statement of the obvious?
 If the righteous man regardeth the life of his beast, and God is more righteous than the righteous man, God regardeth the lives of His beasts.
-Which, I'll remind you, is all the beasts.
+As a reminder, that means all the beasts.

 Ecclesiastes and the afterlife

 Indeed, a similar argument is made for our own afterlife.
 Ecclesiastes is an interesting book.
-Unlike most Biblical books, it doesn't have a heavy emphasis on the spiritual.
+Unlike most Scriptures, it doesn't place a heavy emphasis on the spiritual side of things.
 Personally, I think it reads as if it was written by an atheist, which might explain why even Richard Dawkins says it's his favorite book of the Bible.
 I am not alone in this opinion.
 Critics of the Bible, and even heretics within Judeo-Christendom, point out that it seems to deny the afterlife.

 The simplest answer to this is it seems so worldly because it is.
 It repeats the phrase "under the sun", which of course God is not.
 At least, not in the sense of Ecclesiastes.
 Spiritual things are transcendent, not being limited to our tiny planet, as a corpse is.
 When man and beast die, their corpses stay on the earth, and that is why "...the living know that they shall die: but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten."
 (Ecclesiastes 9:5).